babelshift/mq2-tips/README.md

 Before you go crazy downloading all sorts of extra plugins and researching how to write macros, I would highly suggest just running the vanilla release of MQ2 with your EverQuest client to ensure things are going to work as you expect.

-1. If you want to multi-box, first run `EQBCS2.exe` to start the chat server between your characters.
+1. If you want to multi-box, launch `EQBCS2.exe` to start the chat server between your characters.
 This will start a console that should contain something like this:

    ```shell
    EQ Box Chat Server 10.12.18
    Waiting for connections on port: 2112...
    ```

+   Note that you might need to update the `MQ2EQBC.ini` config file to contain the correct IP address for the chat server to listen on.

+   - `MQ2EQBC.ini`

+     ```ini
+     [Last Connect]
+     Server=<ip_address>
+     Port=2112
+     ```

+   If you want to multi-box across different computers, the `<ip_address>` should be something that computers on your local network can connect with (ie. your computer's network IP address as setup in your router).
+If you only want to multi-box on a single computer with multiple instances of EverQuest, then the `<ip_address>` should be `127.0.01` to indicate connections to your `localhost`.

+2. Regardless of what you do with Step #1 above, you will need to launch `MacroQuest2.exe` to start the MQ2 process.
+There is no immediate visual indication that it is running, so make sure you check in your system tray (lower right corner on Windows) to see the MQ2 icon.

+3. After confirming that MQ2 is running, launch EverQuest.
+When you get to the character select screen, you should see new chat box popups which indicate that MQ2 has been injected to the process and running successfully.
+If you don't see this, make sure MQ2 is actually running and make sure it's a version of MQ2 which is compatible with your EverQuest client.